-Progress to date

-Issue is being addressed through

-Both SNB and FINMA have mandates comprising elements of macroprudential oversight.
-According to the National Bank Act (NBA), one of the SNB"s tasks is to contribute to financial stability.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, Both SNB and FINMA have mandates comprising elements of macroprudential oversight.
+According to the National Bank Act (NBA), one of the SNB's tasks is to contribute to financial stability.
 Further, the SNB publishes a Financial stability report on an annual basis.
-FINMA"s mandate also comprises a supra-institutional component, which is provided by the FINMASA (Art.5), according to which financial market oversight includes the aim of protecting the functioning of the financial markets.
+FINMA's mandate also comprises a supra-institutional component, which is provided by the FINMASA (Art.5), according to which financial market oversight includes the aim of protecting the functioning of the financial markets.
 The FDF is responsible for preparing any amendments of laws and ordinances and the Federal Council decides on adjustments of the countercyclical capital buffer, with involvement of SNB and FINMA (see answer to question 12).
 FINMA has broad legal powers to gather any kind of information from supervised financial market institutions.
 SNB has a legal power to collect statistical data and has direct access to information on financial market participants.
 The FINMA/SNB MoU (see web-link below), revised in February 2010, provides a clear division between the individual tasks of the two institutions and addresses information exchange between both institutions.
 In the MoU signed on January 2011, FDF, FINMA and SNB (see web-link) agreed to meet regularly for an exchange of information and views on financial stability and issues of current interest in financial market regulation.
 In the event of a crisis that threatens financial stability, they agreed to work closely together and, to this end, set up a joint crisis management organisation.
 In March 2012, the Financial Stability Working Group (FDF, SNB, FINMA) published a report and proposals on the macroprudential framework (see web-link).
 The report includes an assessment of the power to collect and share information.
-In line with recommendations of that report, new provisions of the NBA and the FINMASA have entered into force on 1 January 2016.
-As a result, SNB can directly access information on financial market participants and SNB and FINMA can share information with the FDF (see web-li If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+In line with recommendations of that report, new provisions of the NBA and the FINMA/SA have entered into force on 1 January 2016.
+As a result, SNB can directly access information on financial market participants and SNB and FINMA can share information with the FDF (see web-l please provide reasons for delayed implementation